 In this article, we’ll discuss how to learn Polish words the most effective way.

-1) Use Spaced Repetition to Learn Polish Vocabulary
+1) Use Spaced Repetition to Understand How to Learn Polish Vocabulary

 If you want to learn Polish vocabulary efficiently, then consider using Spaced Repetition.
-There’s been a lot of research in recent decades, about the effectiveness of Spaced Repetition techniques in order to overcome the human limitations of our memory.
+There’s been a lot of research in recent decades, about the effectiveness of Spaced Repetition techniques.
+These techniques help overcome the human limitations of our memory.

 A famous researcher named Ebbinghaus some time ago, discovered that our memories decay over time when we learn new information.
 Our memories fade over time whether it’s memories about random facts, or new words and vocabulary.